85

 Raymond Lafon 2001 98p

-Tasted seven times - last time in April 2012.
+I tasted it seven times, the last time in April 2012.
 Consistent notes.
 This wine is a masterpiece, and I call it "nectar of the Gods."
-What a sublime, rich and wonderfully knitted wine with botrytis, sweetness, balance and acidity of the highest quality grade.
+What a sublime, rich, wonderfully knit wine with botrytis, sweetness, balance, and acidity of the highest quality grade.
 Great purity.
-I will easily keep it for 20+ years.
+It will easily last for 20-40 years.

 Raymond Lafon 2000 90p

-Tasted twice - last time in September 2011.
-Consistent notes.
-September pickings were of high quality, but then the rain came and didn't stop for the remaining months of the year.
+I tasted it twice, the last time in September 2011.
+It has consistent notes.
+The September pickings were of high quality, but then the rain came and didn't stop for the remaining months of the year.
 Acacia honey, sweet pineapple, light but elegant with finesse.
-Very charming and lovely to drink now before the big vintages get mature.
+It is a charming wine to drink now before the big vintages mature.

 Raymond Lafon 1998 94p

-Tasted in April 2003.
-This wine looks almost like an exact copy of 1997.
-Slightly less perfect botrytis, but other ingredients are of the same staggering quality.
+I tasted it in April 2003.
+This wine resembles the 1997 vintage almost exactly.
+It's slightly less perfect botrytis, but other ingredients are of the same staggering quality.
 It's a true delicacy for Sauternes freaks.

 Raymond Lafon 1997 96p

 Tasted three times - last time in November 2012.
 Consistent notes.
-Wow, wow, how excellent this wine is!
-Perfect botrytis, perfect balance, acacia, mango and melon.
-Extremely complex and sophisticated.
-This wine is so classic that you must clap your hands.
+Wow, wow, what an excellent wine!
+Perfect botrytis, with ideal balance, featuring notes of acacia, mango, and melon.
+Highly complex and sophisticated.
+This wine is so classic that you'll want to clap your hands.
 Pure elixir.
 Long-lived – at least until 2017.

 Raymond Lafon 1988 96p

 Tasted in October 2008.
-One of my favourite vintages in Sauternes is hugely well-balanced, purely elegant, sophisticated and refined.
-Raymond Lafon suited this description perfectly in October 2008 and had very strong aromas of mandarins and candied fruit.
-On the palate, candied orange peel and citrus peel were supported extremely finely by acidity.
+One of my favorite vintages in Sauternes is hugely well-balanced, purely elegant, sophisticated, and refined.
+Raymond Lafon was ideally suited to this description in October 2008, with powerful mandarin and candied fruit aromas.
+On the palate, acidity supported the sweetness extremely well.
 A long-time keeper due to its extraordinary balance - 10-15 years more from now.